-Since the basic assumptions behind adopting SAD routing for multihoming support are that the source address is determined by the initiating host, and that each source address prefix determines an exit ISP, fault tolerance capabilities will be provided by the hosts themselves.
-As described in the Host Centric Approach [6], such mechanisms are based on a trial and error procedure.
+Since the basic assumption behind adopting SAD routing for multihoming support is that the source address is determined by the initiating host, and that each source address prefix determines an exit ISP, fault tolerance capabilities will be provided by the hosts themselves.
+As described in the Host Centric Approach [7], such mechanisms are based on the trial and error procedure.
 Considering that each source address available in a host is bound to an exit path, the host can try different exit paths by changing the source address.
-The main difference between the approaches is how fast the host can learn that a destination address is unreachable through the selected path.
+The main difference between the fault tolerance provision of the different approaches for SAD routing presented in this paper is how fast the host can learn that a destination address is unreachable through the selected path.

-When external routes are static, the intra site routing system has no external reachability information, so the packet will be forwarded outside the site and only when it reaches routers that have richer knowledge about the topology it will be possible to determine whether the requested destination is reachable through the selected path.
+When external routes are static, the intra site routing system has no external reachability information, so the packet will be forwarded outside the site and only when it reaches routers that have richer knowledge about the topology, it will be possible to determine whether the requested destination is reachable through the selected path.
 In the worst case, the initiating host will timeout and will retry with a different path.

-When the multihomed site runs BGP or an IGP with its providers, reachability information is available closer to the host, i.e. in the site's routers, so in some cases, unreachability will be discovered faster than in the general case, where unreachability information is learned through timeouts.
+When the multihomed site runs BGP or an IGP with its providers, reachability information is available closer to the host, i.e. in the site's routers, so in some cases the unreachability feedback will be provided faster than in the general case, where unreachability information is learned through timeouts.
 So, the host will attempt to use one of its source addresses to reach a certain destination.
 The packet will be routed through the generic routing domain to the SAD routing domain.
 Once there, the routers will determine whether the selected destination is reachable with the selected source address.
 This means that a route to the selected destination exists in the routing table associated with the selected source address prefix.
-The possible resulting behaviors
+The possible resulting behaviors are:

-- If the selected destination is reachable through the selected source address, then the packet is forwarded towards the site exit router that leads to the ISP corresponding to the source address prefix selected. - If the selected destination is not reachable through the selected source address, but it is reachable through an alternative source address, then the packet is discarded and an ICMP Destination Unreachable with Code 5 which means Source Address Failed Ingress Policy [9] is sent back to the host.
+If the selected destination is reachable through the selected source address, then the packet is forwarded towards the site exit router that leads to the ISP corresponding to the source address prefix selected.

+If the selected destination is not reachable through the selected source address, but it is reachable through an alternative source address, then the packet is discarded and an ICMP Destination Unreachable with Code 5 which means Source Address Failed Ingress Policy [10] is sent back to the host.
 The information about the proper source address prefix can be included in this message, for instance in the source address of the ICMP message.
-The host will then retry using the suggested source address - If the selected destination is unreachable, the packet is discarded and an ICMP Destination Unreachable is sent back to the host.
+The host will then retry using the suggested source address.

+If the selected destination is unreachable, the packet is discarded and an ICMP destination unreachable is sent back to the host.
 In this case, the host may retry if an alternative destination address is available.

-4.2 Traffic Engineering (TE) Capabilities
+4.2.
+Traffic engineering (TE) capabilities

 As a consequence of using multiple prefixes in multihomed sites in conjunction with SAD routing, the party selecting the address of the multihomed host to be used during the communication is the party that determines the ISP to be used for the packets involved in this communication.
 So, TE mechanisms will have to influence such selection.
-It must be noted, that the addresses used in a communication are determined by the party initiating the communication, so in this environment, policy mechanisms will not affect incoming and outgoing traffic separately as in the IPv4 case, but they will affect packets belonging to externally initiated communications and packets belonging to internally initiated communications differently.
-This is the first difference with the previous case.
+It must be noted, that addresses used in a communication are determined by the party initiating the communication, so in this environment, policy mechanisms will not affect incoming and outgoing traffic separately as in the IPv4 case, but they will affect packets belonging to externally initiated communication and packets belonging to internally initiated communications differently.
+This is the first difference with the IPv4 case.